tmpfs/async-validate/README.md

 ## Usage

-Usage involves defining a descriptor, assigning it to a schema and calling validate:
+Usage involves defining a descriptor, assigning it to a schema using the required plugins and calling validate:

 ```javascript
 var Schema = require('..')